germ-mark/mls-informational-decentralized-applications/draft-xue-mls-decentralized.md

 total group state
 * advancing group state by distributing commits to the sender's local state
+* maintaining causal dependency across MLS groups by exporting shared secrets and DiMLS accommodates concurrent actions by:

+* defining a subset of group operations that are commutative and can be applied out of order

+* using MLS groups as a primitive to represent each local snapshot of the total group state

+* advancing group state by distributing commits to the sender's local state

 * maintaining causal dependency across MLS groups by exporting shared secrets and importing them as PSK's.

 ### Overhead